swiftlang/swift-evolution/proposals/0454-task-names.md

 }
 ```

-Or, if a developer has a lot of similar Tasks, they can provide more contextual information using string interpolation.
+Or, if a developer has a lot of similar tasks, they can provide more contextual information using string interpolation.

 ```
 let getUsers = Task("Get Users for \(accountID)") {